 Regular exercise is good for your physical and mental health.
-Exercise has many benefits including: keeping the heart healthy, strengthening muscles, improving balance, boosting the immune system, and improving quality of sleep.
-Additionally, exercise promotes brain health and prevent depression and Alzheimer’s.
+Exercise has many benefits including keeping the heart healthy, strengthening muscles, improving balance, boosting the immune system, and improving quality of sleep.
+Additionally, exercise promotes brain health and prevents depression and Alzheimer’s.
 Remember to consult with your doctor before you take any physical activity to see what type of exercise is suitable for you.

 Exercise your brain